beckym223/manual_work/E6_long_edited.md

-The gain from reducing French taxes to U.S. levels can in part be viewed as the gain from adopting a flat tax on incomes,3 but it is doubt- rence H. Summers (1981), Alan J. Auerbach and Laurence  J. Kotlikoff (1987), and Kenneth L. Judd (1987).
-3 See also Robert E. Hall and Alvin Rabushka (1995).
+The gain from reducing French taxes to U.S. levels can in part be viewed as the gain from adopting a flat tax on incomes,3 but it is doubt-
-2
-MARCH 2003

 ### ---Economics-2003-0-04.txt---